Navigating MS and Relationships

 • Track MS – Insight, self-awareness and self-monitoring all mean essentially the same thing: knowing yourself, your symptoms and your triggers.
 Without the ability to accurately monitor your MS symptoms, you cannot react to changes in symptoms.
 Use tracking sheets, journals and charts to identify and understand the trends and patterns.
 Also, investigate your emotional and behavioral reactions to these trends.
 Does feeling worse make you feel like giving up hope?
 Does feeling better make you believe more strongly in your relationship?
 Asking these questions increases your awareness.
 Unless you know yourself, you cannot know MS.

-You May Also Like:The MS Swank Diet
+You May Also Like:A Sweet Memory Tainted by MS

 Related Search Topics (Ads):